goneal26/whatdo/README.md

 The CLI for when you can't decide what to do next.

-This is a simple command-line program for picking between a random "hobby" from a list of hobbies.
-I've got a lot of different projects that I like to work on, so I let this program pick one for me.
+I've got a lot of different projects that I like to work on, and a lot of different things I need to get done.
+These often all end up having the same priority, so I made this program to just pick one for me to work on instead.

+`whatdo` is a to-do list that adds your tasks to a "queue" that works a bit like a music playlist- you get a different ordering of every task in the "queue," and after going through each item the list is re-shuffled to a new order.

 ## Features

-- Adds items to a list of "global" tasks.
+- Add and remove notes for things you want to work on to a "queue".
-- Randomly select a task from that list to work on.
+- Pick a random thing from the "queue" for you to do next.
+- Reshuffle the "queue" if you don't like how it's ordered.
-- Global task list stored in a human-readable TOML file.
+- Queue is stored in a human-readable TOML file

 ## Usage

-Grab a random unfinished task to work on from the global list:
+Grab a random unfinished task to work on from the queue:

 ```
 whatdo
 ```

-whatdo essentially "shuffles" the tasks when you do this.
-This way, the same task is not picked twice in a row, and it's not until it has gone through every task that you see the same one again.
+You can also use `whatdo pick` to achieve the same result.

-Add tasks to the list directly as single-word arguments:
+Add tasks to the queue directly as single-word arguments:

 ```
 whatdo add painting reading biking
 ```

+Tasks are single-word items separated by spaces.

 List all tasks: